 The current zoning code does not specify whether the required bicycle parking is intended to function as short-term or long-term bicycle parking, and does not provide different guidelines for each type.
 In addition, the requirement for residential bicycle parking may not provide adequate bicycle parking.
-For non-residential properties, the number of required bicycle parking spaces is directly tied to the number of motor vehicle parking spaces provided, which may not provide adequate bicycle parking facilities in locations such as along the Green Line LRT where required motorized parking may be reduced by 100 percent.
+For non-residential properties, the number of required bicycle parking spaces is directly tied to the number of required motor vehicle parking spaces, which may not provide adequate bicycle parking facilities in locations such as along the Green Line LRT where required motorized parking may be reduced by 100 percent.

-Conduct a zoning study to evaluate revisions to the zoning code to differentiate between short-term and long-term bicycle parking; to evaluate minimum bicycle parking requirements for residential developments; and to consider strategies to ensure sufficient bicycle parking is provided along the Green Line LRT and future transit corridors.
+Conduct a zoning study to evaluate revisions to the zoning code to differentiate between short-term and long-term bicycle parking, to evaluate minimum bicycle parking requirements for residential

+Formatted: Don't adjust space between Latin and Asian text, Don't adjust space between Asian text and numbers developments, and to consider strategies to ensure sufficient bicycle parking is provided along the Green Line LRT and future transit corridors.